What Do Diagnostic Technicians Do

 Harmonic Motion Podcast Episode 15: Tina Drayson

-Tina Drayson, Operations Manager at CCM, joins James as they discuss all things garage business management.
+Tina Drayson is the operations manager at CCM, manages an award winning, multi-site garage.
+On this episode, she joins James as they discuss all things garage business management.
 CCM is an award-winning group of garages located in the South East of England.
-With her background in data statistics, Tina started at the company in accounting...
+With her...

 Harmonic Motion Podcast Episode 6: Jennifer Webb HR Vitals